-At WGU, our focus is on your success—as a student and a graduate.
+At WGU, our focus is on your success—as an online student and a graduate.
 WGU has been one-of-a-kind from the start.

 We’re the first university where all bachelor’s and master’s degrees are competency-based.
 It’s an innovative approach that measures learning, not class time, and it works particularly well for adult learners.
-Plus, our curriculum is designed with input and guidance from industry leaders and employers, so you know you're learning what you need to know to be successful.
+Plus, our online college courses are designed with input and guidance from industry leaders and employers, so you know you're learning what you need to know to be successful.
 It will be rigorous, hard work—and it will be worth it!

 We are the nation’s only university created by 19 U.S. governors.
 Their vision: Help change the lives of working adults by giving them access to a high-quality, affordable higher education that fits into their busy lives.

 We believe higher education should be affordable for everyone.
 WGU is a nonprofit university with tuition well below what other reputable universities charge—about $6,500 per year for most programs.
 Our flat-rate tuition model means you complete as many courses as you can in a term without paying more, so graduating faster also means graduating for less.

 "WGU is upending the traditional college experience, and has the potential to change the way universities—both new and old—think about learning.”
 The Atlantic

 WGU’s approach to learning is designed to fit your learning style, your schedule, your life.
 All of our online degree programs are competency-based, which means you’ll earn your online degree as soon as you can demonstrate that you’ve mastered the material.
 Competency-based education (CBE) measures actual knowledge, not time spent in class.